 The practical skills session in research interview design and conduct was planned to build on themes which had been generated by the group during the first activity.
 This worked very well in groups of three, with designated 'observer' roles and structured feedback.

 Candidates for the Research Mentorship Bursary each gave a brief introduction to their topic/project at the event.
 They each made a short presentation at the October workshop to show how they have used the award.

-We held further research workshops during 2014, while 'Using Social Media in Research' was the theme of our 2015 events where we offered support and advice on how to get involved on different social media platforms.
+We have held further research workshops over the past few years including 'Using Social Media in Research' which was the theme of our 2015 event where we offered support and advice on how to get involved on different social media platforms.

 In 2017 our event focused on service evaluation designs and approaches, including complex interventions and public health and health promotion.

 Our confirmed keynote speaker was Naomi McVey - North West AHP workforce lead.